 The following criteria will be used to evaluate teams:

-Execution: Clean & presentable uniforms including hard-soled shoes, hats & aprons and safe food handling practices
+EXECUTION — Clean and presentable team outfits, including hard-soled shoes, hats or hair nets, aprons or chef jackets and safe food handling practices

-Local: Recipe highlights local, seasonal products (only for the Lively Local Award)
+LOCAL — Recipe is tasty and highlights at least one local, seasonal product (five + local products for the Lively Local Award)

-- 6’x4’ work station with plastic table cloths
+- A 6’ x 4’ work station with table covers

 Teams must bring: